seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 *THAISA standing near the altar, as high priestess; CERIMON attending.*

-*Enter PERICLES, with his train; LYSIMACHUS, HELICANUS, and MARINA*
+*Enter PERICLES, with his train; LYSIMACHUS, HELICANUS, MARINA, and a Lady*

 **PERICLES**
 Hail, Dian! to perform thy just command,